|

 DuroMaz XP5500EH is the best dual-fuel generator for RVs available in the market with sufficient starting and running wattages, dual-fuel technology, and decent portability.

-When it comes to the delivery the team of DuromMax was very kind and they sent the package in less than expected time.
+When it comes to the delivery the team of DuromMax was very kind and they send the package in less than expected time.
 The packaging was pretty solid with multiple foams to protect the generator.
 The package includes an oil funnel, some plugs, a mobility kit, a tool kit, and some user manuals.

 DuroMax XP5500EH Electric Start unboxing